 How can you help when someone exhibits such signs and symptoms?
 If symptoms last for two weeks or more, encourage a visit to see a doctor.
 If it’s the flu or another physical illness, the physician will probably prescribe rest, fluids and medicine.
 If it’s a mental health issue, most doctors will recognize the difference and provide appropriate treatment and referrals to mental health professionals as well as suggestions for anxiety therapy and self-help including support groups and self-care.

 In the case of a possible heart attack, don’t hesitate to call 911.
 If the person has never had an anxiety attack before, don’t take any chances.
 If there is a history of anxiety attacks, stay calm, encourage slow and steady breathing, and be a reassuring presence to the person until the symptoms abate, normally within ten minutes.
+Most importantly, it is recommended that a person who experiences anxiety attacks be treated with anxiety therapy immediately.

 Be alert to unusual behavior in family members, friends and co-workers.
 If someone stops taking part in normal activities, wants to sleep all the time or consistently shows up late to work or school, take time to ask if everything is okay.
 Be persistent and if you’re not comfortable asking, tell someone else about your concerns.
 Our county’s 211 Crisis Hotline and Information Center is a rich resource that is available 24/7.
 Call 211 on speaker phone with the person you’re concerned for and explain the situation to a specialist who will suggest some options.